-The drive around the Cape Peninsula near Cape Town is one of my favourite routes in the world.
-I’ve driven this loop several times and each time was simply unforgettable.
-I once watched pods of whales frolicking in False Bay just fifty yards away from the shore.
-Another time, I stopped at the beach in Scarborough, pulled out my binoculars and spotted sharks breaching the water as the waves rolled in.
-The scenery is bewitching: from the bright blue expanse of False Bay framed by dark, brooding mountains, to the cute penguins at Boulder’s Beach, the dramatic shoreline of Cape Point and the Cape of Good Hope, and the spectacular bends of Chapman’s Peak Drive.
+The scenery is bewitching: from the bright blue expanse of False Bay framed by dark, brooding mountains, to the cute penguins at Boulder’s Beach, the dramatic shoreline of Cape Point and the Cape of Good Hope, and the breathtaking Chapman’s Peak Drive.
 I could do this Cape Peninsula loop a hundred times and I would still be in awe of its beauty.
 As a tribute to this spectacular drive, here’s a photo essay of the route.
-Follow me as I navigate my way around the Cape Peninsula.
+Follow me as I navigate my way around the Cape Peninsula, a perfect day trip from Cape Town.

 First off, a map of the route: